maticnetwork/whitepaper/README.md

 PoS ([Proof-of-Stake](https://github.com/ethereum/wiki/wiki/Proof-of-Stake-FAQs#what-is-proof-of-stake)) based blockchains try to counter these limitations using staking mechanism, but the blockchains that are able to achieve high throughput with PoS are able to do so at the cost of decentralization.
 These limitations are often necessary for public blockchains to ensure security and decentralization as a block needs to be propagated through the network and validated by all the nodes to achieve finality.<br/>

-Matic solves this problem by using a high throughput blockchain with consensus provided by a selected set of Delegates, chosen for every checkpoint by a set of Stakers.
-It then uses a Proof Of Stake layer to **validate the blocks and publish periodic proofs (merkle roots) of the blocks produced by Delegates to the Ethereum mainchain.
+Matic solves this problem by using a high throughput blockchain with consensus provided by a selected set of Block Producers, chosen for every checkpoint by a set of Stakers.
+It then uses a Proof Of Stake layer to **validate the blocks and publish periodic proofs (merkle roots) of the blocks produced by the Block Producers to the Ethereum mainchain.
 This helps in achieving high level of decentralization while maintaining an extremely fast (< 2 seconds) block confirmation times.**

 ### Low Transaction Throughput {#ltt}

 Public blockchains have to maintain a certain amount of time lag between the production of adjacent blocks so as to ensure ample time for block propagation.
 Also the block size needs to be less so as to ensure quick propagation of the block through the network.
 This entails that the number of transactions in a particular block need to be fairly limited.<br />

-Matic Network solves this problem by using a **Delegate layer to produce the blocks.** Delegates enable the system to produce blocks at a very fast rate.
+Matic Network solves this problem by using a **Block Producer layer to produce the blocks.** Block Producers enable the system to produce blocks at a very fast rate.
 The system ensures decentralization using PoS checkpoints which are pushed to the Mainchain (Ethereum as a first chain).**This enables Matic to theoretically achieve $$2^{16}$$  transactions per second on a single side chain.**

 ### Scalability {#scalability}